 - Unexpected changes in the financial condition of the student's source of support.

 - Medical bills or other substantial and unexpected expenses.

 Curricular Practical Training (CPT) is alternate work/study, internship, cooperative education, or any other type of required internship or practicum for international students that is offered by sponsoring employers through cooperative agreements with the school.
 This school's curriculum includes opportunities for CPT either through required or optional, credit or non-credit, full-time or part-time, paid or unpaid, on-campus or off-campus internships.
-To qualify as CPT, the internship must be formally approved by the student’s program director (signifying that the CPT is relevant to the student’s program of study) and by the Associate Dean for International Students and Programs (signifying that the CPT is in regulatory compliance with current legislation).
-Course number 576 in the appropriate discipline is assigned to non-credit CPT, and the student will be billed a $400 course fee per term of non-credit CPT.
-Course number 776 in the appropriate discipline is assigned to CPT for credit, and may be taken for 1–6 credits per term.
+To qualify as CPT, the internship must be formally approved by the student’s program director (signifying that the CPT is relevant to the student’s program of study) and by the Designated School Official (signifying that the CPT is in regulatory compliance with current legislation).
+Course number 176 (undergraduate) or 576 (graduate) in the appropriate discipline is assigned to non-credit CPT, and the student will be billed a $400 course fee for the first term of non-credit CPT.
+Course numbers 476 (undergraduate) and 776 (graduate) in the appropriate discipline is assigned to CPT for credit, and may be taken for 1–6 credits per term.
 This course is repeatable.